JWST MIRI flight performance: The Medium-Resolution Spectrometer: Introduction

-The MIRI/MRS calibration pipeline \citep{labiano2016} takes the 2-dimensional detector plane images of the dispersed spectra as input and reconstructs 3-dimensional regularized spectral cubes as shown in the right-hand panel of Fig.~\ref{fig:diagram}.
+The MIRI/MRS calibration pipeline \citep{labiano2016} takes the 2D detector plane images of the dispersed spectra as input and reconstructs 3D regularized spectral cubes as shown in the right-hand panel of Fig.~\ref{fig:diagram}.
 These cubes have one spectral direction ($\lambda$) and two spatial directions.
-The cube spatial coordinates can be provided in \textit{JWST} V2/V3 coordinates, right ascension (RA) and declination (DEC), or they can be aligned to the MRS IFU local coordinates ($\alpha,\beta$).
+The cube spatial coordinates can be provided in \textit{JWST} V2/V3 coordinates, right ascension (RA), and declination (DEC), or they can be aligned to the MRS IFU local coordinates ($\alpha,\beta$).
 Reconstructed spectral cubes are a visually and experimentally meaningful way to analyze MRS data.
-However, since data cubes necessarily resample the detector plane, they can also introduce artifacts into the data (see discussion by \citet{law23}); some studies can therefore benefit from analysis of the 2d detector-level calibrated data \citep{phdthesisYannis}.
+However, since data cubes necessarily resample the detector plane, they can also introduce artifacts into the data (see discussion by Law et al. (accepted, ApJ)); some studies can therefore benefit from analysis of the 2d detector-level calibrated data \citep{phdthesisYannis}.
 In this paper we use both the cube and the detector plane level data to report on the MRS in-flight performance.
 The base MRS spatial and spectral sample dimensions per spectral band determined in flight are provided in Table~\ref{tab:mrs_spectral_spatial_values}.

-MIRI/MRS raw data come in the form of ramps, a sequence of detector frames where the per pixel signal (in units of Data Numbers or `DN') rises with the increase in photo-charge collected as a function of time.
-These ramps are affected by a collection of electronic effects, covered in detail in \citet{morrison23}.
-The baseline data product assumed in this paper is a 2-dimensional MRS detector plane `slope' image, similar to the middle panel of Fig.~\ref{fig:diagram}, where the signal of each pixel has units of DN per second per pixel \citep{miri_pasp_8}.
+MIRI/MRS raw data come in the form of ramps, a sequence of detector frames where the per pixel signal -- in units of data numbers (DN) -- rises with the increase in photo-charge collected as a function of time.
+These ramps are affected by a collection of electronic effects, explained in detail in Morrison et al. (accepted, PASP).
+The baseline data product assumed in this paper is a 2D MRS detector plane "slope" image, similar to the middle panel of Fig.~\ref{fig:diagram}, where the signal of each pixel has units of DN per second per pixel \citep{miri_pasp_8}.
 These units are converted to surface brightness units (MJy/sr) after being corrected for the instrument's spectro-photometric response and the angle subtended by the pixel on the sky.